LucasF89k/LucasF89k/README.md

 </div>

-<p align="center">oftware Engineering student at the Catholic University of Brasília.
+<p align="center">Software Engineering student at the Catholic University of Brasília.
 I currently work at the Legislative Assembly of the Federal District, studying Java and Python.
 I am constantly updating my knowledge and seeking new challenges in the technology area.
 I am passionate about learning and applying this knowledge to create innovative solutions.

 #
 <div align="center">